redox-os/book/src/porting-applications.md

 #### Cases

-- Programs using the Cargo build system have a `Cargo.toml` file
+- applications using the Cargo build system have a `Cargo.toml` file
-- Programs using the GNU Autotools build system have a `configure` or `autogen.sh` file in the source tarball
+- applications using the GNU Autotools build system have a `configure` or `autogen.sh` file in the source tarball
-- Programs using the CMake build system have a `CMakeLists.txt` file
+- applications using the CMake build system have a `CMakeLists.txt` file
-- Programs using the Meson build system have a `meson.build` file
+- applications using the Meson build system have a `meson.build` file

 ### Metapackages